animate1978/MB-Lab/docs/new_features.rst

 * Hair Engine

-There is now the option to add particle Hair to Finalized models
+The long awaited Hair Engine allows you to add particle hair to finalized MB-Lab characters.

 * Human Rotation Limits